RGANDHI8/VIDTUBE--A-YOUTUBE-CLONE-/README.md

 - Incorporated features like video listings, search functionality, and user interactions, replicating core elements of the YouTube experience.
 - Conducted **user data analysis** to understand viewing patterns, optimizing recommendation algorithms for improved relevance and user satisfaction.

-These points emphasize your front-end development skills and your understanding of user personalization and engagement strategies.